vidyagames998/vidyagames998.github.io/eldenring/index.md

 Certain builds are more optimized and a strength build around blasphemous blade with a high level will have the easiest time with elden beast.
 In order to get the Blasphemous weapon you will need to spend about 30 minutes doing the volcano manner questline and kill the giant snake Rykard.
 At our current high levels the boss and enemies in this are easy and the monsters aren't nearly as scary.
 Here's a [good video guide](https://www.youtube.com/watch?v=v0JWm3o59qs) as there is a ton of running.

-Another great option I recommend you do is using the Greatsword with Lions claw as it will set you up for an easier time fighting Mohg to do the DLC.
+Another great option I recommend you do is using the Greatsword with Lions claw as it is a great all around build for these final bosses and will set you up for an easier time fighting Mohg to do the DLC.
 This will take 30 min to an hour to fully piece together.
 [Greatsword with Lions Claw Level 100 build](https://www.youtube.com/watch?v=no54ycvLl_Y)

 At 130 I did this and it only took a few tries: